 When you are in Wacissa, you'll notice that it is more blue-collar than most other communities in America.
 36.77% of Wacissa’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Wacissa is a town of service providers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Wacissa who work in maintenance occupations (23.23%), business and financial occupations (15.48%), and management occupations (12.26%).

-One of the nice things about Wacissa is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Wacissa is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-Being a small town, Wacissa does not have a public transit system used by locals to get to and from work.
+Wacissa is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Wacissa with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.35% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Wacissa is quite a bit lower than the national average among all cities of 21.84%: just 11.35% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Wacissa in 2022 was $53,747, which is wealthy relative to Florida and the nation.
 This equates to an annual income of $214,988 for a family of four.
 However, Wacissa contains both very wealthy and poor people as well.